osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 repository.

 ### ROS1 Noetic
-ROS Noetic hosts or use the ---- version of Gazebo.
+ROS Noetic hosts or use the 11.x version of Gazebo.
-For a fully-integrated ROS system, we recommend using the ---- version of Gazebo.
-The way to proceed is just to use the ROS repository (it will automatically install `gazebo----`) and do ***not*** use the osrfoundation repository.
+For a fully-integrated ROS system, we recommend using the 11.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo11`) and do ***not*** use the osrfoundation repository.

 ### ROS1 Melodic